5 Common Safeguarding Interview Questions (DSL KCSIE 2024)

 • Heavy caseloads which can inhibit a safeguarding lead’s ability to be proactive.

-• Complex abuse issues like child criminal exploitation, peer on peer abuse and online abuse.
+• Complex abuse issues like child criminal exploitation, Child on child abuse and online abuse.

 • Lack of awareness about safeguarding issues in some communities leading to underreporting.